maxscheijen/maxscheijen.github.io/content/posts/python-development-seutup.md

 uv run pytest <test-dir> --cov <source-dir>
 ```

-## CI with Github actions
+## CI with GitHub actions

 I also like to run linting, formatting and tests in CI.
-Below is a Github Action at `.github/workflows/ci.yaml`.
+Below is a GitHub Action at `.github/workflows/ci.yaml`.

 ```yaml
 name: CI